brandstrat-sas/omldeploytool/ansible/README.md

 This executable script triggers the deploy actions.
 It is responsible for receiving the action parameters to execute and the tenant on which to deploy the action.

-The script searches for the inventory file of the tenant on which it needs to operate and then launches the root Ansible playbook (matrix.yml) through ansible-playbook with the corresponding tags to respond to the request made.
+The script searches for the inventory file of the tenant (or group of them) on which it needs to operate and then launches the root Ansible playbook (matrix.yml) through ansible-playbook with the corresponding tags to respond to the request made.

 ```
 ./deploy.sh --help